IntelliTect/Coalesce/docs/pages/generated/client/bindings.rst

 | :ts:`select2AjaxMultiple: people, url: '/api/Person/list', idField: 'personId', textField: 'Name', itemViewModel: ViewModels.PersonCase`
 |

-    Creates a select2 multiselect input for choosing objects that participate as the foreign object in a many-to-many relationship with the current object.
+    Creates a select2 multi-select input for choosing objects that participate as the foreign object in a many-to-many relationship with the current object.
 The primary ``select2AjaxMultiple`` binding takes the collection of items that make up the foreign side of the relationship.
 This is NOT the collection of the join objects (a.k.a. middle table objects) in the relationship.

     Additional complimentary bindings include: